Call Us: (920) 233-1540

-Prior to a vein procedure, patients are given a prescription for compression stockings.
+Prior to a vein procedure, patients are given a prescription for a higher level of compression stockings.
+Patients must remember to bring their hose to their treatments.
 As a convenience to patients, the office also sells compression stockings in limited styles and sizes for $90 per pair.
 Compression hose needs to be worn after vein procedures.
 Patients who forget to bring their compression hose to a procedure, must purchase another pair of hose at the office in order for the procedure to take place.

 Anyone’s legs can feel better while wearing gradient compression stockings, especially those who spend much time in sedentary sitting or standing positions.
 Gradient compression stockings are of most benefit to individuals with the following leg complaints:

-Consult with a physician before wearing compression 20 mmHg and above.
-The stockings sold by the office are 30-40 mmHg, which is the medically necessary compression.
+The stockings sold in the office are 30-40 mmHg, which is the medically necessary compression.
 Patients with arterial circulation problems in the legs should consult with a physician before wearing any level of compression.

 The accredited Vein Center at Fox Valley Plastic Surgery expertly treats all vein issues.
 Our skilled surgeons and technicians are helping women and men from places such as Green Bay, Appleton, Fond du Lac, and Sheboygan perfect their personal Renaissance.
 Contact the Vein Center at (920) 233-1540 to request a vein consultation.

 Read about Paul’s experience in our Vein Center and other real patient stories in Real Patient Stories.
 As an avid athlete, Paul had a heart and muscles like someone half his age.
 His limiting factor were his legs.
 As the aching and exhaustion grew worse, he discovered that he had venous reflux disease, a highly treatable disease for the accredited Vein Center at Fox Valley Plastic Surgery.